US, Russia In Saudi Talks On Ukraine Ceasefire Plan - UrduPoint

 The two sets of talks were originally planned to take place simultaneously to enable shuttle diplomacy, with the United States going back and forth between the delegations.

+The US team is being led by Andrew Peek, a senior director at the White House National Security Council, and senior State Department official Michael Anton, a source familiar with the matter told AFP.

-Ukraine's Defence Minister Rustem Umerov, who led the Ukrainian team, said the talks that finished late on Sunday were "productive and focused".
+Ukraine's Defence Minister Rustem Umerov, who heads the Ukrainian team, said the first round of talks that finished late on Sunday was "productive and focused".

 "We addressed key points including energy," Umerov said on social media.